SAP-archive/teched2020-DEV166/exercises/ex1/README.md

    	![Feapp](../ex1/images/01_02_0050.png)

-6. Enter "risks" as the module name and the description for the application.
-Enter "Risks" as the application title and "ns" as the namespace.
+6. Enter "risks" as the module name.
+Enter "Risks" as the application title and the description for the application, as well as "ns" as the namespace.
 Press **Next**

     ![Feapp](../ex1/images/01_02_0060.png)

-11. Check whether the "Your app will be generated in this folder" path points to the ```app``` folder within your project.
+7. Check whether the "Your app will be generated in this folder" path points to the ```app``` folder within your project.
+TODO

-12. Generate the application.
+8. Generate the application.
+TODO

 The application is now generated and after a couple of seconds you can see it in the ```app``` folder of your project.
 It contains a ```risks``` and a ```webapp``` folder with a ```Component.js``` file, which is characteristic for a UI5 app.
 However, the code there’s minimal and it basically inherits its logic from the ```sap/fe/core/AppComponent```.

-## Modify the UI with OData Annotations
+### Modify the UI with OData Annotations

-1. If it's not still running from the previous chapter, execute ```cds watch``` in a VS Code terminal and switch to http://localhost:4004 in your browser.
+1. If it's not still running from the previous chapter, execute ```cds watch``` in a terminal and press on the **Open in New Tab** button in the right lower corner.
+If it is still running from the last chapter it is enough to refresh the brower page were it is running.

     You can now see that ```cds watch``` has discovered an HTML page in your app folder: